Doctor insights on:

 Bone is a living growing tissue made mostly of collagen (protein that provides soft framework) & the mineral calcium phosphate that adds strength & hardens the framework.
 Two types of bone are found in the body; cortical (dense compact outer layer) & trabecular (makes up inner layer, ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Jaw bone pain after tooth extraction

-- Nerve pain after tooth extraction
+- No pain after tooth extraction

 - Broken bone after tooth extraction

 - Bone chip after tooth extraction

-- Pain after molar tooth extraction
+- Bone showing after tooth extraction

-- Jaw pain after tooth extraction
+- Bone fragments after a tooth extraction

 - Bone infection after tooth extraction